sumankhatua5/Flight_Fare_Prediction-and-Analysis/README.md

 ---

 ## 🌱 Future Improvements
-- **Additional Features**: Introduce features like flight class, day of the week, or demand trends to improve predictions.
+- **Additional Features**: i will Introduce features like flight class, day of the week, or demand trends to improve predictions and low cost flight recomendation .
-- **Deployment**: Extend the app for mobile and cloud-based accessibility.
+- **Deployment**: in future i will Extend the app for mobile and cloud-based accessibility.

 ---